CS3398-Sapphire-Sourcerer/Group-Project/README.md

   * Bcrypt

+You  will also need to aquire an google API key for the maps access, this key can be inputed inside the api file.
+This key is unique to whoever is using this project.

 ## Deployment
 There are several different methods to get the project running.
 For running the project in the command line, you must do the command: python3 runserver.py socketserver